kenwals/Wildlife-Rescue/README.md

 ### Usability Testing

 I shared the project on the peer-review channel on slack, and also with friends/family.
-There were several problems highlighted to me which I have since fixed.
-Such as responsiveness to device screen width size and issues with timer.

 I tested and improved accessibility with lighthouse and Firefox developer tools.